-An application under any provision of this scheme which is generally in accordance with the precinct structure plan applying to the land is exempt from the notice requirements of Section 52(1)(a), (b) and (d), the decision requirements of section 64 (1), (2) and (3) and the review rights of section 82(1) of the Planning and Environment Act 1987 unless the schedule to this zone specifies otherwise.
-In this instance the schedule to the zone does not list anything otherwise that above.
+The application was not advertised as it was determined to refuse the application.
+Pursuant to Clause 37.07-13 of the Urban Growth Zone an application under any provision of this scheme which is generally in accordance with the precinct structure plan applying to the land is exempt from the notice requirements of Section 52(1)(a), (b) and (d), the decision requirements of section 64(1), (2) and (3) and the review rights of section 82(1) of the Planning and Environment Act 1987 unless the schedule to this zone specifies otherwise.